HowoongJun/localfeature/README.md

-# EventPointNet: Supervised keypoint detector with neuromorphic camera data
+# Local feature evaluation framework
-This repository provides python implementation of supervised keypoint detector with neuromorphic camera data, known as EventPointNet.
+This repository provides a framework for local feature evaluation

 ## How to run
 Argument for the method is as follows